-Bolsonaro names 'Car Wash' judge Brazil justice minister in divisive hire
+Brazil's Bolsonaro names judge who jailed his rival as justice minister

 Some on Bolsonaro’s team would even like Moro to run for the presidency in 2022, according to a report by a Folha de S. Paulo columnist on the newspaper’s website on Thursday.

-Moro, whose name was floated as a possible presidential candidate in the run-up to this year’s election, has seen his profile explode in just four years as his name became synonymous with probes targeting a corrupt political establishment.
+Moro, whose name was floated as a possible presidential candidate in the run-up to this year’s election, has seen his profile rise quickly as his name became synonymous with probes targeting a corrupt political establishment.

 Early last year, Moro enjoyed the support of nearly two- thirds of Brazilians in opinion polls.
-That figure dropped sharply after he sentenced Lula, a leftist icon still remembered fondly for reducing inequality during his 2003-2011 presidency.
+That figure dropped sharply after he sentenced Lula, who is still remembered fondly for reducing inequality during his 2003-2011 presidency.

-During the campaign his wife, Rosangela Wolff Moro, came under fire for Instagram posts some saw as favorable to Bolsonaro.
-She applauded his second-round victory on Sunday on social media.

-In a public statement, Moro said he would hand over the reins of the sprawling “Car Wash” investigation to other judges in his home town of Curitiba to avoid controversy.

 Bolsonaro is expected to announce a full cabinet this month, ahead of his term beginning in January.